Drop The Mic Poetry Slam & Symposium

 May the art form of poetry be your outlet to express yourself, because your voice matters.
 Come out from the blanket of social media and make your way to the forefront.
 Use your words for enlightenment, healing, inspiration, and power.
 Spoken word gives you the platform to shine light on what is right and what is wrong.
 Use your art for activism.

 You have the opportunity to educate and bring awareness.
 Seize the moment.
-Take it to the next level in answering the call, “Where Do We Go from Here?” #MLK50NCRM, #NCRMDropTheMic
+Take it to the next level in answering the call to action to move #FreedomForward at the 5th annual #NCRMDropTheMic Poetry Slam.

 It kicked off with a free Symposium on Friday, August 17, at the Museum with workshops on key components on mechanics, expression, branding and the impact the art has on the community.
 The workshops are open to anyone who is serious about enhancing their creativity and engagement as a poet, spoken word artist or community activist.